 - Content population, revision and testing 2-3 weeks

 All these steps will take longer if we don’t get the info we need, so if it takes six months to finalise the brief, then the rest of the work can’t reasonably take place in a couple of days.

 6. Point of Contact

-It is vital an agency know who the key point of contact is in your organisation, and also that the point of contact has the necessary skills and decision making ability to move the project forward.
+Let your agency know who the key point of contact is in your organisation, and also that the point of contact has the necessary skills and decision-making power to move the project forward.
 Too many contacts can mean the project just doesn’t move along.
 The agency will want to know:

 - The key stakeholders in the project.

 - Who is the singular point of contact?